 There are different entrance and progression criteria for the BSc and the MSci programmes.
 If you meet these criteria you can opt for either course.
 If you enrol on the MSci from the outset you will be more likely to have your funding guaranteed for the full four years.
 It is possible to transfer from one programme to the other after you begin your studies, up until commencing your third year.

-What if I forget my written task or Health and Injury Questionnaire?
+What if I forget my Health and Injury Questionnaire?

 You can send it to us after the audition, although we won’t be able to process your application until we have received everything.